 - For DAF documentation (<YYYY> is documentation publication date):

 U.S. Social Security Administration, Office of Retirement and Disability Policy, Office of Research, Demonstration, and Employment Support. (<YYYY>).
-Overview and Documentation of the Social Security Administration's Disability Analysis File Public Use File [Data file and code book].
-Retrieved from https://www.ssa.gov/disabilityresearch/daf_puf.html#files.
+Overview and Documentation of the Social Security Administration's Disability Analysis File Public Use File for 2021 [Data file and code book].
+Retrieved from https://www.ssa.gov/disabilityresearch/daf_puf.html#documentation.

 DAF PUF Documentation